ShrutiMishra-2002/ShrutiMishra-2002/README.md

    ##  ABOUT ME 💁‍♀️:

  <!--<h3 align="center">A GIRL WITH MANY DREAMS </h3>-->
-<p><i> I'm A 2nd Year Artificial Intelligent & Data Science Undergraduate From Thakur College Of Engineering & Technology, Mumbai.
+<p><i> I'm A 2nd Year Artificial Intelligence & Data Science Undergraduate From Thakur College Of Engineering & Technology, Mumbai.
 I'm A Tech Enthusiast,
 Currently Exploring The Domains Of Web Development, Android Development, Python GUI And Open CV By Implementing Them To My Projects.
 I Love Contributing To Open Source Community.